-- Dress Attracting Undue Attention: Any form of dress that attracts undue attention, disrupts school or detracts from the learning process is not acceptable. - No clothing shall be worn which advertises or depicts tobacco products, alcoholic beverages, drugs, substances prohibited by the District or political / social issues or propaganda. - Shorts / dresses / skirts may be worn if they come below the student's fingertips while standing.
-(Buttocks must be covered at all times, including while standing, sitting, bending or reaching).
-No skin above the knee should show through sheer or distressed clothing.
-Tight fitting pants such as leggings, yoga pants, tights, jeggings, skinny jeans, etc. must be worn with a top that covers the bottom when sitting, standing, bending or reaching.
-This applies to all students.
-No skin showing above the knee. - Blouses and shirts must COVER the shoulders (no strapless or thin "spaghetti" straps).
-Cleavage and tummies must be covered.
-Shear garments or garments without a back are not allowed.
-No undergarments may show through outside clothing.
-This applies to all students. - Pants must fit the waist line and not sag. - Earrings may be worn, but only on the ear.
-Mouth grills are not allowed and all tattoos must be covered during school hours or during any school activities. - Caps, hats, hoods, bandanas, and sunglasses may not be worn inside the building except on "special days" as designated by the campus or central administration.
-Caps, hats, bandanas, and sunglasses must remain in the backpack until the end of school. - Hair must be clean and neat and not in a student's eyes.
+- Dress Attracting Undue Attention: Any form of dress that attracts undue attention, disrupts school or detracts from the learning process is not acceptable. - Excessively tight or revealing garments are not acceptable. - No clothing that advertises or depicts tobacco products, alcoholic beverages, drugs, substances prohibited by the district, weapons, violence, or political /social issues or propaganda.

+- Shorts/dresses/skirts may be worn if they come below the student's fingertips AND fully cover the student's bottom at all times when conducting movement such as: standing fully upright, sitting, bending or reaching.
+Slits in dresses and skirts must not extend beyond the fingertip length. - No holes or frayed clothing above the knee that exposes skin.
+Pants with holes above the knee must have leggings worn underneath. - Tight fitting pants such as leggings, yoga pants, tights, jeggings, skinny jeans, etc. must be worn with a top that fully covers the bottom when sitting, standing fully upright, bending or reaching.
+This applies to all students. - No fishnet stockings or patterned tights permitted.
+Tights or stockings must be without any holes. - Pants must fit the waist line and not sag.
+Pants must maintain proper fitting and not reveal undergarments or expose the waist line when students go through normal daily activities such as sitting, standing, reaching, bending, etc. - Pajama bottoms may not be worn to school or school related functions. - Blouses and shirts must COVER the shoulders (no strapless or thin straps).
+Tank tops must be a minimum of 2 inches wide. - Students' midriffs must be covered at all times and not exposed when students go through normal daily activities (such as sitting, standing fully upright, reaching, bending, etc.).
+Halter-tops, crop tops, sheer or see-through tops, backless tops, and tops revealing cleavage are not acceptable. - No undergarments should show through outside clothing.
+This applies to all students. - Long trench coats are prohibited. - Students may not wear fishnet stockings or patterned stockings. - All tattoos must be covered during school hours or during any school activities.
+Elysian Fields ISD will not provide supplies to cover tattoos and/or body modifications. - No facial, mouth, or body piercing of any type are allowed, except for ears.
+These items must be removed and may not be covered with a band-aid or similar type of covering.
+(Prohibited items include items such as: nose rings (including clear or flesh colored retainers, eyebrow rings, tongue rings, lip rings, gauges, spacer, bars, nose or facial studs, etc.). - Mouth grills are not allowed. - Caps, hats, hoods, bandanas, and sunglasses may not be worn inside the building except on "special days" as designated by the administration.
+Caps, hats, bandanas, and sunglasses must remain in the backpack until the end of school day. - No house shoes / slippers may be worn. - Hair must be clean, neat and not in a student's eyes.
 Only natural colored hair is allowed.
-Any hairstyle or color that, in the principal's judgment, causes disruption of or interference with normal school operations is prohibited. - All students must keep their nails short and neat.
-No make-up or artificial eye lashes of any kind are to be worn by students on the elementary campus. - No flip-flops, open-backed shoes, shoes with cleats, or roller skates may be worn.
+Any hairstyle or color that, in the principal's judgment, may cause disruption of or interference with normal school operations is prohibited. - Sideburns must be kept neatly trimmed at all times and must not extend below the ear.
+Flares at the bottom of the sideburns are not permitted. - Facial hair is not permitted and must be clean shaven (mustache, beard etc).
+Students will be asked to shave upon arrival at school (repeated offenses will result in additional disciplinary action).

-If the principal determines that a student's grooming or clothing violates the school's dress code, the student will be given an opportunity to correct the problem at school and return to the classroom.
-If the problem cannot be corrected at school, the principal will work with the student and parent to obtain an acceptable change of clothing for the student in a way that minimizes loss of instructional time.